chrisgrounds/haskell-refactor/README.md

 :ExtractHaskellType <name>
 ```

-Every command has some sensible defaults, so you do not need to provide any arguments.
+All options are optional.
+Every command will default to a prompt if no args are provided, so you do not need to provide any arguments.
 This also means you can use the motions:

 ```
 <leader>ef - calls ExtractHaskellFunction